Distance:

 “DStretch Version.
 Petroglyph V1 Khatm Al Melaha, Kalba, Sharjah.
 Two sides of the same rock.
 Each panel has two Syrian Wild Asses and a Human Male.
 But in slightly different styles implying two different artists.
 Likely Neolithic 5th-4th Millennium BCE [Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is a spectacular archaeological site on the coast of the Oman Sea near Kalba in Sharjah, UAE.
 It is one of the largest rock art sites in the UAE.
 There are also stone houses, a shell midden, stone tombs and other features that date this site has having occupations from at least the early Holocene to the 19th century.”

-DStretch Version, Petroglyph N24 Khatm Al Melaha, Kalba, Sharjah.
-One wild ass.
+DStretch Version, Petroglyph C2 Khatm Al Melaha, Kalba, Sharjah.
+One line carving, may be natural.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological site ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is ...
 Read More

-Natural Version with Paint, Petroglyph C17 Khatm Al Melaha, Kalba, Sharjah.
-One Syrian Wild Ass.
+Natural Version, Petroglyph H5, Khatm Al Melaha, Kalba, Sharjah.
+Line and dots.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological site ...
 Read More